The wedding guide: how to pull off your outfit (1/4)

 It's true.

-Except that it is also the color that we wear for funerals and therefore is strongly linked to mourning.
+Except that it is also the color that we wear for funerals and therefore which is strongly linked to mourning.

-black tom ford men's suit
+tom ford black men's suit

 © Tom Ford

-In addition, it is also a color that we associate with service professions and we understand why.
+Moreover, it is also a color that we associate with service professions and we understand why.

 No.